tbjgolden/media-query-parser/README.md

 @media only print and (color);
 @media not (not (not (((hover) or ((not (color)))))));
 @media (🐈: 😸 /* if cat happy */) {
-  /* this query has valid syntax, but is clearly not a real feature.
+  /* this query has valid syntax, but is clearly not a real feature 😿 */ /* For this, check out "Libraries that use this" at the bottom of this README */ }
-     (see `media-query-fns` for feature checking) */
-}
 ```